 Bluetooth 5 release date

 Bluetooth 5 went live back in December 2016, and is now already available in devices.
-Probably the biggest Bluetooth 5 news recently is that the technology features in the Samsung Galaxy S8.
-Samsung’s new flagship is actually the first handset to scoop the Bluetooth 5 tech.
+Probably the biggest Bluetooth 5 news recently is that the technology features in the Samsung Galaxy S8 and iPhone 8/iPhone X.

 Are you prepared to invest in new Bluetooth 5 kit from the off?
 Let us know your thoughts in the comments below.